stridecolossus/JOVE/panama.md

 * Extensions and validation layers are uninitialised.

-The final step is to refactor the two structures required to configure the instance which requires:
+The final step is to refactor the two structures used to configure the instance which requires:

-* Refactoring the structure to inherit the new `NativeStucture` type.
+* Refactoring the structures to inherit the new `NativeStucture` type.

 * Removing any legacy JNA artifacts such the `FieldOrder` annotation or `ByReference` markers.

-* Declaration of the FFM memory layout of the structure.
+* Declaration of the FFM memory layouts.

-Determining the structure layout requires the following:
+Determining a structure layout requires the following:

 * Deriving the FFM layout from each structure field.